symlynX/secure-email/README.md

 **Routing**: Pond uses a unique architecture where every user relies on a service provider for receiving messages, but sent messages are delivered directly to the recipient's server using Tor's public-key routing capability better known as "hidden services."
 Transaction data protection is given not only by using Tor, but also in the way periodic meaningless transactions are performed.
 In order to prevent Spam under this scheme, Pond uses a clever system of group signatures to allow the server to check if a sender is authorized to deliver to a particular user without leaking any information to the server.

 **Keys**: Pond uses PANDA, a method for secure peer discovery and validation using short authentication strings.
-This has the advantage of not appearing bureacratic as shared secret exchanges on OTR do, since this method actually establishes the first contact, but it also has the disadvantage of currently operating on a centralized service.
+This has the advantage of not appearing bureaucratic as shared secret exchanges on OTR do, since this method actually establishes the first contact.
+On the other hand it has the disadvantage of currently operating on a centralized service.

 Pond's advantages include: